james/london-decom-membership/README.md

 #### Development Note

 In dev, you can enable caching (in memory) by running `rails dev:cache` to toggle local caching.

+It will handle Action Controller caching, which is disabled by default in lower environments, but active in production.

 This will use the `:memory_store` cache, however, if any of the redis values are set, it is superseded by them.